 20. He Doesn’t Care About Your Goals

-In a healthy relationship, partners tend to eagerly support one another’s goals.
+In a healthy relationship, partners eagerly support one another’s goals.
 Whether you want to travel, run a marathon, or start a business, a controlling husband might only cheer on your goals if they align with his visions.
 If they don’t, he’ll usually belittle them- or make it challenging for you to achieve them altogether.

 How to Deal With a Controlling Husband

-1. Talk to Him
+Talk to Him About Your Concerns

 If the behavior is relatively new (and mild), your husband may be stressed or reacting to a dynamic within your marriage.
 At this point, it may be beneficial to talk to him.
 Be explicit in stating your feelings about how his feelings are directly impacting you.

-2. Set Boundaries
+Set Clear & Firm Boundaries

-3. Reach Out to Others
+Reach Out to Others

-4. Try Therapy
+Try Couples Therapy

 Couples therapy may help if your husband shows initiative to change.
 Keep in mind that it is not advised if you are in a physically abusive relationship.
 If you are both experiencing ambivalence about whether you want to stay in the marriage, discernment counseling can help alleviate that indecisiveness.